-During the third and fourth quarters of 2010, the Company purchased an additional combined 25 percent interest in North Borneo Gold Sdn Bhd and in May 2011, the Company acquired an additional 5.48%, taking its effective interest in the Bau Gold Project to 80.53% at December 31, 2011.
-In January 2012 the Company purchased as additional 2.72%, taking its effective interest to 83.25%.
+During the third and fourth quarters of 2010, the Company purchased an additional combined 25 percent interest in North Borneo Gold Sdn Bhd and in May 2011, the Company acquired an additional 5.48 percent, taking its effective interest in the Bau Gold Project to 80.53 percent at December 31, 2011.
+In January 2012 the Company purchased an additional 2.72 percent, taking its effective interest to 83.25 percent at June 30, 2012.
 The remaining interest is held by the Malaysian mining group, Gladioli Enterprises Sdn Bhd.
 Pursuant to the Bau Agreement, Olympus is the project operator.